dapkGA/altcoin/legal.md

 Last Update: {{ page.last_modified_at | date: "%d %b %Y at %R" }} UTC

+#### Privacy Policy

+Tracking

+* We do **not** use a tracking code to track web traffic via Google Analytics on {{ site.title }}.
+* We do **not** use targeted online advertising on {{ site.title }}.
+* We do **not** collect personal information on {{ site.title }}.

+Cookies

+* We use trusted third party solutions for comments (Disqus) that may store cookies.
+We use Google Analytics on our main domain www.altcointrading.net but not here.
+* If you click the single affiliate banner on the homepage leading to Ledger Wallet shop, it will set a tracking cookie so that we can generate a small commission if you purchase Ledger Wallet.
+* You may set your browser to disable cookies without any limitation regarding your experience on {{ site.title }}.

+Personal Information

+* We do not process personal information.
+* We use Mailchimp to alert users who opt in on new posts on our site -- see the [opt in form](http://altcointrading.us15.list-manage1.com/subscribe?u=b5cca524e997c8e12f8ad51e1&id=9b56578f1c).
+We only collect email addresses, we do not use them for anything other than sending the emails and we let Mailchimp store the data for us.

 #### About News.AltcoinTrading.NET

-News.AltcoinTrading.NET is a portal for sharing news analyses published by the AltcoinTrading.NET team but without textual affiliate links and with limited advertising.
+News.AltcoinTrading.NET is a portal for sharing news analyses published by the AltcoinTrading.NET team but without textual affiliate links and with strongly limited advertising.

 Content at News.AltcoinTrading.NET is created, managed and edited group of crypto traders with the aim to publish news analyses on subjects that move the crypto world.
 We are not a fast news outlet, our main focus is analytical and becoming more related to the secondary businesses and services essential to the cryptocurrency space.